cotes2020/jekyll-theme-chirpy/_posts/2021-10-15-current-charge-fundamental-quantity.md

 (_**Disclaimer**: All events narrated in the 'bar' are fictional.
 Any historical inaccuracies are intentional._)

 Two men walk into a bar.
 They enter just in time, for it starts raining heavily.
-One man is rather small. "_I'm a point Charge_", says he.
+One man is rather small.
+"I'm a point Charge", says he.

 The other looks athletic.
-Almost sprinting, he shouts, "_I'm Current_".
+Almost sprinting, he shouts, "I'm Current".

 The two men then glare at each other.
 Charge's voice is rather feeble, and Current talks too rapidly.
 Not surprisingly, much of their argument is inaudible.
 The situation grows awkward.
 But it's raining outside and the crowd indoors must watch where this goes.

-"_There, there, gentlemen!_", calls a cheery looking bartender. "_Tell me what ye wanta drink._"
+"There, there, gentlemen!", calls a cheery looking bartender.
+"Tell me what ye wanta drink."

-"_Actually, I'd prefer a smoke_", says Charge. "_Photon gas would be fine ._"
+"Actually, I'd prefer a smoke", says Charge.
+"Photon gas would be fine ."

-"_Hah, that's for kids, Charge!
-I'd like some ferrofluid, please._", announces Current.
+"Hah, that's for kids, Charge!
+I'd like some ferrofluid, please.", announces Current.

-"_Oh yes, you and your magnetic effects.
-At least I'm a healthy little man who has settled in a good place!_"
+"Oh yes, you and your magnetic effects.
+At least I'm a healthy little man who has settled in a good place!"

-"_You dare speak to me like that, or remember what I did to you in the electromagnetic field back in our country? ..._"
+"You dare speak to me like that, or remember what I did to you in the electromagnetic field back in our country? ..."

-"_What's this fight about, if I may, gentlemen?_", asked the bartender sincerely.
+"What's this fight about, if I may, gentlemen?", asked the bartender sincerely.

-"_Well, Current here thinks he's more fundamental than me.
+"Well, Current here thinks he's more fundamental than me.
 Clearly, he's not!
 I mean, look at our descriptions!
-Here_", Charge hands the bartender a sheet of paper.
+Here", Charge hands the bartender a sheet of paper.

-The bartender reads, "_Name, Charge.
+The bartender reads, "Name, Charge.
 Age, as old as the universe, for charge is conserved.
 Hm.
 Nature, scalar.
 Favourite hobby, staying in equilibrium.
-Description: **charge is an intrinsic property of particles which interact with the electromagnetic field.**_"
+Description: **charge is an intrinsic property of particles which interact with the electromagnetic field.**"

-"_Righto.
+"Righto.
 Now, name, Current.
 Nature, scalar.
 Favourite hobby, travelling.
-Description: **Current is the amount of charge passing through a given point in unit time.**_"
+Description: **Current is the amount of charge passing through a given point in unit time.**"

-"_Now you tell us, Mr. Bartender, who sounds like a simpler man to you?_"
+"Now you tell us, Mr. Bartender, who sounds like a simpler man to you?"

-"_Err, if ye ask me, it has to be this man, Charge.
-But Current seems to be a good man too_", adds the Bartender quickly, on seeing Current's expression (which is ironically a frozen one).
+"Err, if ye ask me, it has to be this man, Charge.
+But Current seems to be a good man too", adds the Bartender quickly, on seeing Current's expression (which is ironically a frozen one).

-"_But I'm puzzled.
-Is this all you two were quarrelling about?_"
+"But I'm puzzled.
+Is this all you two were quarrelling about?"

-"_You see, Mr. Bartender, the contrary was agreed upon a few weeks back in the General Conference on Weights and Measures in Paris._", said Current with a glowing face.
+"You see, Mr. Bartender, the contrary was agreed upon a few weeks back in the General Conference on Weights and Measures in Paris.", said Current with a glowing face.

-"_Yeah, whenever he says that, the heating effect of Current is visible._", jokes Charge.
+"Yeah, whenever he says that, the heating effect of Current is visible.", jokes Charge.

-But the Bartender wasn't buying this story. "_Ye're playing games with me, aren't ya?_"
+But the Bartender wasn't buying this story.
+"Ye're playing games with me, aren't ya?"

-At this point, a curious bystander steps in, carrying a newspaper in his hand. "_They're right, Mr. Bartender.
-Take a look for yourself._"
+At this point, a curious bystander steps in, carrying a newspaper in his hand.
+"They're right, Mr. Bartender.
+Take a look for yourself."

 ![Breaking News]({{ site.url }}{{ site.baseurl }}/assets/img/posts/2021-10-15-current-fundamental-quantity/SI_units.png)
 _Breaking news_ [^1]

 [^1]: Source: [https://en.wikipedia.org/wiki/International_System_of_Units#Base_units](https://en.wikipedia.org/wiki/International_System_of_Units#Base_units)

-"_Now that's confusing!
-They've defined Current all in terms of Charge and yet Current is a fundamental quantity!_", says a struggling Mr. Bartender.
+"Now that's confusing!
+They've defined Current all in terms of Charge and yet Current is a fundamental quantity!", says a struggling Mr. Bartender.

 ## Interlude: Planck units